lizadams/CMAQ-WS/content/3-run-cmaq/c-run-CMAQ/index.en.md

 sbatch run_cctm_2018_12US1_v54_cb6r5_ae6.20171222.3x64.ncclassic.csh
 ```

+10. Check the log file to verify that it is processing correctly.

-10. CMAQ does not use parallel I/O so it will take about 3 minutes at the beginning of the run before you see output such as this:
+CMAQ does not use parallel I/O so it will take about 3 minutes at the beginning of the run before you see output such as this:

 ```csh
 tail -n 30 tail -n 30 run_cctm5.4+_Bench_2018_12US1_cb6r5_ae6_20200131_MYR.192.12x16pe.1day.20171222start.3x64.log